mor1/mort-www/index.md

 Hello!
 ======

 I'm Richard Mortier or, more commonly, **mort**.
-I'm currently the Horizon Transitional Fellow in Computer Science at the [Horizon Institute][horizon], based here in the [University of Nottingham][nottingham] [School of Computer Science][cs].
+I'm one of the Horizon Transitional Fellows in Computer Science at the [Horizon Institute][horizon], based here in the [University of Nottingham][nottingham] [School of Computer Science][cs].